Robotics-BUT/MPC-MAP-Student/book_src/resources/assignment_1_uncertainty/text.md

 Create a single A4 report that will describe your approach to the exercise (few sentences for each task and an image, if makes sense).

-Send the report and `zip` archive comprising the simulator with your solution at gabrlik@vut.cz.
+Send the report and `zip` archive comprising the simulator with your solution at `gabrlik@vut.cz`.

 The MATLAB script (`main.m`) must be executable without any errors and has to generate the graphical outputs contained in the report.